rutvijkumarshah/TwittFuse/README.md

 Other Additional goodies :

-*  Allow user to post Tweet offline tweet.
+*  Allow user to post Tweet when network is not available (offline) tweet.
-*  Post Offline Tweet  when network is available and shows notification to User.
+*  App posts offline Tweet  when network is available and shows notification to User.
 *  Reply to multiple handles: App parse tweet content and find all handles from tweet and making sure no duplicate handles in reply.
 *  Embeded view all any kind of url: App shows first url in full webView allowing it to show any url not just images.
 *  App does not make extra network call on device rotations (orientation change) instead it loads tweets from local db.